• How to start career in blockchain forensics and scams?

 • Andria Shines

-Hi Hayley, transitioning into blockchain forensics with your cybersecurity background and cryptography expertise offers an exciting path filled with opportunities.
+Hi @Hayley, transitioning into blockchain forensics with your cybersecurity background and cryptography expertise offers an exciting career with many opportunities.
 Blockchain forensics professionals analyze transactions, detect fraud, and uncover illicit activity within decentralized networks.

 To build expertise, start by mastering transaction tracing.
 Understand blockchain transaction structures and how data is stored on-chain.
 Focus on tracing flows, identifying mixers, and navigating multi-chain environments.
 Study both UTXO (Bitcoin) and account-based models (Ethereum) to handle diverse cases effectively.